bschlenk/homebridge-roku/README.md

 can be set in the config.
 By default, both up and down will be done in increments of 5.
 To change this, there are two settings: `volumeIncrement` and `volumeDecrement`.
-If only `volumeIncrement` is set, then both volume up and down will change by the same abount.
+If only `volumeIncrement` is set, then both volume up and down will change by the same amount.

 ## Helping Out